delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 we will walk through the steps to get you acquainted the Delphix CLI for delphix_admin.

 1. On your Lab Server desktop, double-click on Terminal

-  2. Type: **ssh delphix_admin@10.0.x.10** ('x' is your **Student Number** assigned by your instructor)
+2. Type: `ssh delphix_admin@10.0.x.10` ('x' is your **Student Number** assigned by your instructor)

-    * If you receive a prompt asking you if you are sure you want to connect, enter: Yes
+    - If you receive a prompt asking you if you are sure you want to connect, enter: Yes

-    * Enter the password: **delphix**
+    - Enter the password: `delphix`

-    * You are now at the root of the Delphix CLI as a Delphix Administrator
+    - You are now at the root of the Delphix CLI as a Delphix Administrator

 3. Create a network latency test by typing: **network test latency create**

-    * List the default/required parameters by typing: **get**
+    - List the default/required parameters by typing: **get**

-    * Set the remoteHost value to the TargetA environment IP address: set remoteHost=10.0.x.30 ('x' will be your **Student Number** )
+    - Set the remoteHost value to the TargetA environment IP address: set remoteHost=10.0.x.30 ('x' will be your **Student Number** )

-    * Begin the test by typing: **commit**
+    - Begin the test by typing: **commit**

 ![images/download/attachments/90014970/worddav0139095d623cae0998262de02bb1691f.png](images/download/attachments/90014970/worddav0139095d623cae0998262de02bb1691f.png)
 Example Network Latency Test Submission

-  1. View the results of the latency test:
+4. View the results of the latency test:
-    1. Get to the latency test section again by typing: **network test latency**
+    - Get to the latency test section again by typing: **network test latency**
-    2. List the completed tests by typing: **ls**
+    - List the completed tests by typing: **ls**
-    3. Type "select" followed by the name of the test from the list.
+    - Type "select" followed by the name of the test from the list.
 For example:
       `select 10.0.1.30-2015-09-18T12:47:19.711Z`
-  1. View the results of the test by typing: **get**
+    - View the results of the test by typing: **get**

 ![images/download/attachments/90014970/worddav5cd595732a91c4949a7d45cc11817a03.png](images/download/attachments/90014970/worddav5cd595732a91c4949a7d45cc11817a03.png)
 Example Network Latency Test Results

-  1. Create a network throughput test
+5. Create a network throughput test

-    1. While still logged into the CLI, return to the root by typing: **cd /**
+    - While still logged into the CLI, return to the root by typing: **cd /**

-    2. Begin a network throughput test by typing: **network test throughput create**
+    - Begin a network throughput test by typing: **network test throughput create**

-    3. List the default/required parameters by typing: **get**
+    - List the default/required parameters by typing: **get**

-    4. Set the remoteHost value to the TargetA environment IP address: **set remoteHost=10.0.x.30** ('x' will be your **Student Number** )
+    - Set the remoteHost value to the TargetA environment IP address: **set remoteHost=10.0.x.30** ('x' will be your **Student Number** )

-    5. Begin the test by typing: **commit**
+    - Begin the test by typing: **commit**

 ![images/download/attachments/90014970/worddave239dfc61608945149c6149c28b02a47.png](images/download/attachments/90014970/worddave239dfc61608945149c6149c28b02a47.png)
 Example Network Throughput Test Submission

-  1. View the results of the throughput test:
+6. View the results of the throughput test:

-    1. Get to the throughput test section again by typing: **network test throughput**
+    - Get to the throughput test section again by typing: **network test throughput**

-    2. List the completed tests by typing: **ls**
+    - List the completed tests by typing: **ls**

-    3. Type "select" followed by the name of the test from the list.
+    - Type "select" followed by the name of the test from the list.
 For example:
- **select 10.0.1.30-2015-09-18T13:13:08.152Z**
+ `select 10.0.1.30-2015-09-18T13:13:08.152Z`

-  1. 1.
-View the results of the test by typing: **get**
+    - View the results of the test by typing: **get**

 ![images/download/attachments/90014970/worddav9e53b8c32beb01659562abff9d1d08f2.png](images/download/attachments/90014970/worddav9e53b8c32beb01659562abff9d1d08f2.png)
 Example Network Throughput Test Results